ScQ-Cloud/pyquafu/docs/source/api.rst

 API
 ===

-API of the Python and C++ code of MindQuantum.
+API of the Python and C++ code of quafu.
 To have a Python frontend and C++ in the backend, we make use of `Pybind11 <https://github.com/pybind/pybind11/>`_.
 The C++ code represents quantum circuits with the help of